On this page Skip this page navigation

 Under Rowan’s Law, if your sport organization has requested it, you are required to review one format each year.
 All three formats contain similar information.
 Choose the format that suits your learning style.
-Currently, only the e-booklet is available for your review.

 Government of Ontario Concussion Awareness Resource E-Booklet